Cambi Blog Class A Biosolids and the Future of Biosolids Management

 Land Application or Recycling of Biosolids

 Of the three alternatives mentioned above, there is a growing inclination for agricultural land application in countries with sufficient land bank and permitting regulations.
-This favour for land recycling, which accounted for over 60% of biosolids use in 2018, is owed partly to its economic advantages.
+This favour for land recycling, which accounted for over 60% of biosolids use on the market in 2018, is owed partly to its economic advantages.
 It turns what was previously thought of as waste into a resource and may lessen operational expenses substantially.
-A study in 2019 about the costs of sludge treatment in the EU, for example, noted that the cost ranges per metric ton of raw sludge handled were lowest for land application.
+A 2019 study on the range of sludge treatment and disposal cost in EU countries, for example, noted that the cost ranges per metric ton of raw sludge handled were lowest for land application.

 The support for biosolids land application is also strongly connected to the regulatory actions phasing out landfilling and ocean dumping of sludge or biosolids globally.
 Even in the US, where landfilling is allowed, only 22% of biosolids from publicly owned treatment works in 2019 ended up in the landfill versus 51% land applied.
 This speaks to the disadvantages of landfilling: the intensive site evaluation, planning, operation, and closure; the potential for groundwater contamination from leachate; odour generation; and loss of resources.
 It is also important to note that though land recycling is the most favourable option, incineration remains practical and widespread, especially in countries where biosolids land application is not permitted by law.
 In the US, around 16% of US public treatment plant biosolids were incinerated in 2019.